Zero waste: Health

 Zero waste promotion of a cyclical product life can help reduce the need to create and fill landfills.
 This can help reduce incidents of respiratory diseases and birth defects that are associated with the toxins released from landfills.
 Zero waste can also help preserve local environments and potable water sources by preventing pollutants from entering the ecosystem.

 History

-2002–2003

-The movement gained publicity and reached a peak in 1998–2002, and since then has been moving from "theory into action" by focusing on how a "zero waste community" is structured and behaves.
-The website of the Zero Waste International Alliance has a listing of communities across the globe that have created public policies to promote zero-waste practices.
-There is a zero-waste organization named the GrassRoots Recycling Network that puts on workshops and conferences about zero-waste activities.

 The California Integrated Waste Management Board established a zero waste goal in 2001.
-The City and County of San Francisco’s Department of the Environment established a goal of zero waste in 2002, which led to the City's Mandatory Recycling and Composting Ordinance in 2009.
-With its ambitious goal of zero waste and policies, San Francisco reached a record-breaking 80% diversion rate in 2010, the highest diversion rate in any North American city.
-San Francisco received a perfect score in the waste category in the Siemens US and Canada Green City Index, which named San Francisco the greenest city in North America.
+The City and County of San Francisco's Department of the Environment established a goal of zero waste in 2002, which led to the City's Mandatory Recycling and Composting Ordinance in 2009.